 According to legend, Brasil lay “where the sun touched the horizon, or immediately on its other side—usually close enough to see but too far to visit.”
 It first appeared on a map made in 1325 by Genoese cartographer Daloroto, who depicted it as a large area to the southwest of Ireland.
 (Later maps placed it farther west.)
 Its shape was usually drawn as a near-perfect circle, bifurcated by a river.
 Numerous explorers searched for the island, and some, including Italian navigator John Cabot (Giovanni Caboto), even claimed to have found it.

-Among the indigenous Australians of the Yolngu culture, Baralku (or Bralgu) is the island of the dead.
-The island holds a central place in the Yolngu cosmology—it's where the creator-spirit Barnumbirr is said to live before rising into the sky as the planet Venus each morning.
+In the Indigenous Yolngu culture in present-day Australia, Baralku (or Bralgu) is the island of the dead.
+The island holds a central place in Yolngu cosmology—it’s where the creator-spirit Barnumbirr is said to live before rising into the sky as the planet Venus each morning.
 Baralku is also the spot where the three siblings who created the landscape of Australia, the Djanggawul, originated.
-The island supposedly lies to the east of Arnhem Land in Northern Australia, and the Yolngu believe their souls return there after death.
+The island supposedly lies to the east of Arnhem Land in Northern Territory, and the Yolngu believe their souls return there after death.

 7. Saint Brendan’s Isle

-This piece of land was said to have been discovered by Irish abbot and traveler Saint Brendan and his followers in 512, and to be located in the North Atlantic, somewhere west of Northern Africa.
-Brendan became famous after the publication of the Latin Navigation of St Brendan, an 8th/9th century text that described his voyage in search of the wonderful "Land of Promise" in the Atlantic Ocean.
-The book was a medieval best-seller, and gave the saint his nickname, "Brendan the Navigator."
+This piece of land was said to have been discovered by Irish abbot and traveler Saint Brendan of Clonfert and his followers in 512 CE, and to be located in the North Atlantic, somewhere west of northern Africa.
+Brendan became famous after the publication of Navigatio Sancti Brendani Abbatis (Voyage of Saint Brendan the Abbot), an 8th or 9th century text that described his voyage in search of the wonderful “land of promise” in the Atlantic Ocean.
+The book was a medieval bestseller, and gave the saint his nickname, “Brendan the Navigator.”
 The island was said to be thickly wooded, filled with rich fruit and flowers.
-Tales of St. Brendan's Isle inspired Christopher Columbus, among others, and had an important influence on medieval cartography.
+Tales of St. Brendan’s Isle inspired Christopher Columbus, among others, and had an important influence on medieval cartography.
 Sightings were reported as late as the 18th century.

 In ancient Egyptian mythology, the Island of Flame (also known as the Island of Peace) was the magical birthplace of the gods and part of the kingdom of Osiris.
-It was said to have emerged out of primeval waters and to lay far to the East, beyond the boundaries of the world of the living.
-Associated with the rising sun, it was a place of everlasting light.
+It was said to have emerged out of primeval waters and to lay far to the east, beyond the boundaries of the world of the living.
+It was a place of everlasting light associated with the rising sun.